CCMC Teachers: WEEK 1 • JULY 12-18, 2025

 Carol McComb

 Carol McComb is a vocalist, songwriter, and multi-instrumentalist with over 45 years of performing, recording, and teaching experience.
-She wrote a best-selling guitar instruction book and has taught thousands of people to play guitar and sing in her workshop series at Gryphon Stringed Instruments in Palo Alto.
-She has been a frequent contributor to Acoustic Guitar magazine and has taught at several music camps around the country.
+She wrote a best-selling guitar instruction book for Klutz Press, has taught thousands of people to play guitar and sing in her workshop series at Gryphon Stringed Instruments in Palo Alto, and now teaches her weekly classes to students all over the world.
+She has been a frequent contributor to Acoustic Guitar magazine and has taught at several music camps around the country and in Canada.
 Carol was a member of the popular California-based band the Gryphon Quintet, and has toured with both Linda Ronstadt and Joan Baez.
 She is currently one half of the duo Kathy and Carol.

 From Hank to Dolly